SensesProject/land-use/src/assets/text/en.md

 +++ intro 2

-We start this module by explaining the causes and consequences of increasing pressure on land during the last decades, largely based on historic time series from FAO.
-Subsequently, we take a look into the future of land use and its consequences, based on IAM scenarios from the IPCC 1.5°C database.
+We start this module by explaining the causes and consequences of increasing pressure on land during the last decades, largely based on historic time series from [FAOSTAT](http://www.fao.org/faostat/).
+Subsequently, we take a look into the future of land use and its consequences, based on IAM scenarios from the [IPCC 1.5°C database](https://data.ene.iiasa.ac.at/iamc-1.5c-explorer/).
 In these forward looking scenarios, land-related GHG emission reduction and land-based Carbon Dioxide Removal (CDR) play a central role.
-However, depending on the underlying socio-economic assumptions, there can be are trade-offs between large-scale land-based mitigation and food security.
-We close this module with an outlook on a more sustainable mitigation pathway towards 1.5°C that minimzes such trade-offs through demand and supply-side measures.
+However, depending on the underlying socio-economic assumptions, there can be trade-offs between large-scale land-based mitigation and food security.
+We close this module with an outlook on a more sustainable mitigation pathway towards 1.5°C that minimzes such trade-offs through early action, lifestyle and regulation policies.

 +++ pressure 0